smartcontractkit/chainlink-automation/SIMULATOR.md

 # Simulator

 The goal of the simulator is to complete a full run of the automation plugin without using a chain, p2p network, RPC providers, or chainlink node as dependencies.
 What is being tested in this simulator is how the plugin interfaces with `libOCR` and how multiple instances interact to achieve a quorum on tasks.

 Use this tool to validate the plugin protocol **only** since the chain and network layers are both fully simulated and do not match real instances 1:1.

 The simulator uses runbooks to control some of the underlying simulations such as p2p network latency, block production, upkeep schedules, and more.

 ## Usage

-The current iteration of the simulator requires a full build before a run as the simulator doesn't run binaries of the plugin, but instead the plugin is built within the simulator binary.
+The current iteration of the simulator requires a full build before a run since the simulator doesn't run binaries of the plugin.
+Instead the plugin is built within the simulator binary.
 The current limitation is that multiple custom builds cannot be run as part of a combined network.
 All instances in the simulated network will be identical.

 Outputs can be directed to a specific directory, which is advised since each instance produces its own log files.
 With more than 4 instances running for long periods of time, these log files can become large.
 Logging is full debug by default.

 Charts are useful to visualize RPC failures and overall simulated latency, both p2p and RPC.
 The charts are provided by an HTTP endpoint on localhost.

 *Example*
 ```